jarviscanada/jarvis_data_eng_NissaElchhab/core_java/grep/README.md

 The app takes three positional arguments on the commandline:

-- a regexPattern: a special text string for describing a search pattern, restricted for now to [Java Regex] (https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html "Oracle Java 8 Regex Pattern Class documentation") definition
+- a regexPattern: a special text string for describing a search pattern, restricted for now to [Java Regex](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html "Oracle Java 8 Regex Pattern Class documentation") definition
 - a sourceDirectory: root directory path to find the collection of files to search into
 - an outputFile: output file name